honeylouluzon/Agentic-World/README.md

 The **Library Governance App** serves as the dedicated interface for managing the Agent Library.
 It ensures that agents remain consistent, discoverable, and version-controlled, while also making it easy for developers or administrators to add, update, and maintain them without manual configuration errors.

+📌 **Implementation Note**
+While this framework defines the need for governance mechanisms, the actual design and deployment of governance applications (UI, workflows, integration) will be detailed in a separate Implementation Guide.
+This ensures the framework remains timeless and principle-driven, while practical tooling can evolve with technology.

 ---

 #### 1. UI for Managing Agents (Add / Update / Remove)